technology / Communications

 As part of the Guard communication maintenance team, Signal Support Systems Specialists are primarily responsible for working with battlefield signal support systems.
 Signal Support Systems Specialists install and maintain signal support systems and terminal devices, including radio, wire and battlefield automated systems.
 They also train signal equipment users and provide technical assistance.

 Albert James Myer, an Army doctor, first conceived the idea of a separate, trained professional military signal service.
-He proposed that the Army use his visual communications system called "wigwag" while serving as a medical officer in Texas in 1856.
-When the Army adopted his system June 21, 1860, the Signal Corps was born with Myer as the first and only Signal officer.
+He proposed that the Army use his visual communications system called “wigwag” while serving as a medical officer in Texas in 1856.
+When the Army adopted his system June 21, 1860, the Signal Corps was born.